Note our Terms of Service update as of Mar. 5, 2025

 We recommend using a role with limited privileges for monitoring.
 You can use Crunchy Bridge's application user as the user for monitoring, or create a separate role.
 The instructions here assume you are using the application user.

-To ensure the application user can access monitoring statistics for all users (not just itself), and can read the server log, run the following with the superuser credentials:
+To ensure the application user can access monitoring statistics for all users (not just itself), and can read the server log, run the following with superuser credentials:

 GRANT pg_monitor TO application;